0xReki/0xreki.github.io/_posts/2022/2022-09-22-christianity-in-current-society.md

 If your religion makes you harm, harass or discriminate others, you shouldn't be allowed to practice that religion.
 Or the lack of one.
 It doesn't matter where you think your religion originated from.
+It doesn't matter if you think you're doing God's work.
 Do *not* harm, harass or discriminate other people because of your faith, especially if you claim you're from a Christian religion!

 Harming, harassing or discriminating other people?
 Jesus ain't say that!
+*If you still insist on harming, harassing and/or discriminating other people, that is not God's work!*

 ## A True Christian Society